redsymbol/amitools/README.md

 images per week, or even per day, some teams find it easier to simply keep track of the AMI IDs rather than referencing the name.

-By using the -N or --random-name options, ami-create-image will generate a unique AMI name for you.
-You can optionally specify a prefix for that name.
-For example:

-  ami-create-image -N i-12345678

-This will generate a completely random unique name, something like "AMI-1366162881-135159873121564" By default, the prefix is unimaginatively "AMI".
+If you want to grant an explicit name, do so with the -n/--name option.
+But if you do not, ami-create-image generates a random name for the image, with a format like:

+  <prefix>-<timestamp>-<big random number>

+(Note that this auto-naming is the default behavior, unless you specify an explicit name with -n/--name.)

+"timestamp" is the number of seconds since the epoch - an integer.
+By default, the prefix is unimaginatively "AMI", which means names are generated that look like (for example) "AMI-1366162881-135159873121564".
 Choose a different prefix by giving -N or --random-name an argument (these two options are completely interchangeable):

   ami-create-image --random-name database i-12345678

 This will give the new image a name like "database-1366162881-135159873121564".
-It can be useful for easy type classification.
+It can be useful for easy type classification of AMIs based on their name.

-The format of the name is like:

-  <prefix>-<timestamp>-<big random number>

-timestamp is the number of seconds since the epoch - an integer.
 (In the highly unlikely event the first generated name is taken, ami-create-image will generating a new name until it finds a unique one.)

 ## ami-waiton

-(not implemented yet)
+(partially implemented; some of the promised intelligence, and the --dumb option, are not yet done)

-Robustly wait on an AMI to be in a particular state.
-Intelligently handle latency and race conditions.
+ami-waiton robustly waits for an AMI to be in a particular state, intelligently handling latency and race conditions.

-ami-waiton is the generic form.
 Use it like:

   ami-waiton [--dumb] [ --nowait-exist ] AMI_ID [STATE]

-Where STATE is one of "available", "pending", "failed" or "exists".
+where STATE is one of "available", "pending", "failed" or "exists".
 The default value is "availble", because very often, when using this command, you will just want to block until the AMI is in the available state.